 Luke has provided economic advice on competition projects in relation to an extensive range of industries across the whole economy.
 Through this breadth of experience, Luke has honed a keen eye for understanding how a market works, and to identify the key issues and information that is relevant to the question at hand.

-Luke has provided economic advice in relation to a range of commercial damages matters in the coal, pharmaceutical, gas and car sectors.
-These typically involve calculating the loss that was incurred by an individual or firm based on determining the likely prices and/or quantities sold in a counterfactual world in which some event that caused the loss did not take place.
-Luke is an expert at determining and applying the appropriate quantitative techniques to calculate such a loss.
+Luke is an expert in assessing commercial damages, and has provided advice in relation to such matters in the coal, gas, pharmaceutical products and motor vehicle sectors.
+Luke has designed and applied a number of cutting edge quantitative techniques to calculate the loss that was incurred by an individual or firm based on determining the likely prices and/or quantities sold in a counterfactual world in which some event that caused the loss did not take place.

-On regulatory matters, Luke has undertaken a number of assignments concerning the appropriate form of economic regulation of infrastructure services in the electricity, gas, telecommunications, disability and rail sectors.
-He has undertaken a wide range of projects from examining how the National Disability Insurance Agency should change the regulation of prices for disability services to determining the optimal structure for electricity distribution network tariffs.
+On regulatory matters, Luke has undertaken a number of assignments concerning the appropriate form of economic regulation of infrastructure services in the electricity, gas, telecommunications, disability services and rail sectors.